-The main reasons that individuals receive a knee replacement is because they have problems walking, climbing stairs, and getting in and out of chairs.
+The main reason that individuals receive a knee replacement is because they have problems walking, climbing stairs, and getting in and out of chairs.

 When getting an artificial limb, there is a possibility that the limb length can increase or decrease on one side.

-Most of the cases where a patient feels the leg length changes it usually goes away once the muscle and tissues stretch.
+In most of the cases where a patient feels the leg length changes, it usually goes away once the muscle and tissues stretch.

 If the gait doesn’t normalize and a limp develops, custom orthotics with a built-in heel lift can level out the patient.

 If left untreated, the adjacent limb may experience pain in the knee or hip because of compensation.

 We would recommend an evaluation after each hip replacement, once the patient has been discharged from Physical Therapy.